Victoria-Pinzhen-Liao/Functional-Programming/README.md

 ```

-Function parameters come with their type,   which is given after a colon
+Function parameters come with their type,   which is given after a colon.

 ```scala
 def sumOfSquares(x: Double, y: Double) = square(x) + square(y)